laurathepluralized/scrimmage/docs/source/tutorials/openai-plugin.rst

 In addition to the normal ``init`` and ``step_autonomy`` virtual methods, ``ScrimmageOpenAIAutonomy`` defines some extra components:

-    * ``reward_range`` - this setting maps directly to an openai environment's reward_range.
+    * ``reward_range`` - this setting maps directly to an OpenAI environment's reward_range.

     * ``action_space`` - this is a struct containing a vector of ``discrete_counts``
       and ``continuous_extrema``.
-For each discrete action you want your autonomy to have, add an element to ``action_space.discrete_counts`` with the number of discrete actions (this will result in a ``Discrete`` or ``MultiDiscrete`` openai space, depending on whether there is one or multiple elements in ``action_space.discrete_counts``).
+For each discrete action you want your autonomy to have, add an element to ``action_space.discrete_counts`` with the number of discrete actions (this will result in a ``Discrete`` or ``MultiDiscrete`` OpenAI space, depending on whether there is one or multiple elements in ``action_space.discrete_counts``).
 Similarly, if you want continuous actions, set ``action_space.continuous_extrema`` with the low and high values (this will result in a ``Box`` space).
-If both ``discrete_counts`` and ``continuous_extrema`` have elements then the resulting space will be an openai ``TupleSpace``.
+If both ``discrete_counts`` and ``continuous_extrema`` have elements then the resulting space will be an OpenAI ``TupleSpace``.

     * ``set_environment`` - a virtual method that will be called after all agents have been generated.
 This is meant to set ``reward_range``